BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 Woodland Creature.

-Knife Fighters — See Page 75.
+Knife Fighters â€” See Page 75.

 ![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image139.jpeg)